SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Meditation on Alignment/Memetics and the Mind Virus.md

 # Witches, witches, everywhere!

- I grew up in Massachusetts, which aside from being known for "[[massholes]]" and people unable to pronounce their r's (like anyone could actually find pahkin in hahvahd yahd), we are typically considered one of the best spots for seeing the leaves change during the fall.
+ I grew up in Massachusetts, which aside from being known for "[[Massholes]]" and people unable to pronounce their r's (like anyone could actually find pahkin in hahvahd yahd), we are typically considered one of the best spots for seeing the leaves change during the fall.
 It's a beautiful time of year as the summer heat subsides to reveal a crispness to the air, allowing for warm days, and cool evenings.
 It also marks one of my favorite holidays of the year - [[Halloween]].
 I never really even particularly enjoyed getting dressed or going trick or treating.
 I was just a dark kid...I mean my favorite animal was and forever will be bats.

  <iframe src="https://giphy.com/embed/s5kNDeCaG41O0T3R25" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/pbsnature-cute-animals-nature-s5kNDeCaG41O0T3R25">via GIPHY</a></p>